Ankitz007/mf-nav-api/README.md

 ## Overview

-Welcome to the **Mutual Funds NAV Backend** project!
+Welcome to the **Mutual Funds NAV API** project!
 This Go-based backend service provides access to information about Indian mutual funds and their Net Asset Values (NAV).
 Given a mutual fund ID, you can retrieve the latest NAV details or filter NAV data within a specified date range.

 ## Features